 b.
 If the application is resubmitted earlier than one year from the date of denial, the subsequent application must include a detailed statement of the grounds justifying its consideration.
 The Zoning Administrator will make a determination as to whether the subsequent application is appropriate for resubmittal prior to the expiration of the one year wait requirement.
 If the Zoning Administrator finds that there are no new grounds for consideration of the subsequent application, he/she will summarily, and without hearing, deny the request.

 5. Fees

-These are being moved to a fee schedule outside of the zoning ordinance for the following applications.
-These fees are as follows:
+These are being moved to a fee schedule outside of the zoning ordinance

 Payment of filing fees are required in accordance with the Comprehensive Fee Schedule adopted by the Village Board.